amirhshokri/laravel-filterable/README.md

 ### Method 1: Passing a custom filter class

-You can pass a custom filter class to the `filter()` method to specify the filtering logic for your model:
+You can pass a custom filter class to the `filter()` method to enforce specific filtering logic for your model:

 ```php
 $users = \App\Models\User::query()